FasTracks/FasTracks-FE/README.md

 1. The front end will authorize for the Spotify user using the following scopes:
    - `playlist-read-private playlist-read-collaborative playlist-modify-public playlist-modify-private`
-1. A user access token will be requested after obtaining an authorization token
+2. A user access token will be requested after obtaining an authorization token
    -  This is a background task that will be kicked off once landed on the callback page
-1. Once the user selects the playlist preferences (genre, workout type, etc.), that data will be sent to the backend service via query params:
+3. Once the user selects the playlist preferences (genre, workout type, etc.), that data will be sent to the backend service via query params:
    -  `HTTP://<backendurl/path>?code=<USER_ACCESS_TOKEN>&genre=<SELECTED_GENRE>&workout=<SELECTED_WORKOUT>`
-1. The expected response from the backend server should be a JSON body response with status code `200`
+4. The expected response from the backend server should be a JSON body response with status code `200`
    -  ```json
       test
       ```

 ### Installing

-A step by step series of examples that tell you how to get a development
-environment running

 Ensure to install gems; this project uses bootstrap for mobile first dev